 1. Feed Him Well

-Make sure you give him his breastmilk and formulae and meet the requirement nutritional intakes for the day.
-This applies to fruits, veggies, lean meats, and dairy.
-Feed small portions frequently if your baby is facing low appetite to improve it.
-Read nutrition labels for the formulae and check whether any ingredients cause allergies.
+Make sure breastfeed or formula-feed him every two hours so that his nutritional requirements could be met.
+If your little one has started on solids, you can feed him fruit or vegetable puree and lean meats, and dairy.
+Feed small portions frequently if your baby has a low appetite to improve it.
+Read nutrition labels on the formula pack and check whether any ingredients cause allergies.
 Try using sleep aids like pacifiers and ask the doctor regarding medications or nutritional supplements in case you are worried about any nutritional deficiencies.

 3. Add White Noise

-There is good noise and bad noise.
-White noise is the former and very useful in drifting babies away to deep sleep.
+White noise can help your little one drift to deep sleep.
 A fan blowing in the corner of the room works to remedy their bedtime woes.

 4. Help Him Sleep and Wake Up